OpenAddressesUK/theodolite/app/views/static/mission.md

 We’re creating accessible services that meet the needs of the public sector, organisations and most importantly, meet the needs of the people and communities who live and work at UK addresses.
 Since launching our Alpha services in January 2015 we have begun to unlock the full potential of an open address list.
 We have seen heightened demand amongst local authorities, organisations and people; we have shaped our services as a response to their valuable feedback.

 Address services available today can be expensive to use, many organisations simply can’t afford them.
-Meanwhile the quality is inconsistent, it can even take months to make new addresses visible leaving that people live or work there unable to get the services they need (https://alpha.openaddressesuk.org/blog/2015/02/09/living-breathing-problem).
+Meanwhile the quality is inconsistent, it can take months to make new addresses visible leaving [the people who live or work there unable to get the services they need](https://alpha.openaddressesuk.org/blog/2015/02/09/living-breathing-problem).

 Open Addresses will provide high quality data that is both affordable and sustainable.
 It will make UK address data better for everyone.